Who have provinces pegged to receive COVID-19 vaccines in the coming weeks?

 Manitoba is using the Pfizer and Moderna vaccines for First Nations people aged 30 and up and others aged 50 and up.
 These are available through a few channels including so-called supersites in larger communities.
 Health officials plan to continue reducing the age minimum, bit by bit, over the coming months.

+All front-line police officers and firefighters, regardless of age, qualify as well.
+All adults who are pregnant, who receive community living disability services or who work in any health-care setting -- including outpatient locations and the province's vaccine warehouse -- can book an appointment as well

-The province is allowing anyone 40 and over to get an Oxford-AstraZeneca vaccine through pharmacies and medical clinics, subject to availability.
+The province is also allowing anyone 40 and over to get an Oxford-AstraZeneca vaccine through pharmacies and medical clinics, subject to availability.
+People 30-39 can get a shot if they have certain underlying health conditions such as chronic liver failure or severe obesity.

-Manitoba has also opened its vaccination program to all front-line police officers and firefighters, regardless of age.

-People 18 and over who live or work with the public in hot spot COVID-19 zones can also book appointments.
-The zones include the Winnipeg neighbourhoods of Downtown East, Point Douglas South and Inkster East.
+The province is also vaccinating all adults in high-risk areas, including the north of the province and core areas of Winnipeg and Brandon.

+Roughly 37 per cent of Manitoba's adult population has had at least one vaccine dose.

 SASKATCHEWAN

-The Saskatchewan Health Authority is booking vaccinations for residents 44 and older.
-The minimum age drops to 40 for people living in the Far North.
+The Saskatchewan Health Authority has opened up bookings for residents aged 40 and older.
+The minimum age for people living in the Far North is 30.

-Additional health-care workers are eligible for shots: staff in private doctors' offices, private digital imaging clinics, community labs and the Saskatchewan cancer agency.
+All workers identified as priority are also eligible for shots starting Friday.
+Additional workers include police, firefighters, public-health inspectors, teachers and educational staff working with students.

-The province has also expanded the vaccine delivery plan for people in more vulnerable groups to include all pregnant women and 16- and 17-year-olds who are considered clinically extremely vulnerable.
+The province previously expanded the vaccine delivery plan for people in more vulnerable groups to include all pregnant women and 16- and 17-year-olds who are considered clinically extremely vulnerable.

-Saskatchewan has also dropped the age at which people can receive the Oxford-AstraZeneca vaccine to 40 from 55, although the premier says there are less than 9,000 doses available.
+Saskatchewan also dropped the age at which people can receive the Oxford-AstraZeneca vaccine to 40 from 55.

 ALBERTA

-The next phase of health-care workers can also book appointments: physicians, nurses, pharmacists, dentists, their office staff, lab workers, practicum students in clinical areas, as well as health workers on First Nations reserves and Metis settlements.
+Health-care workers can still book appointments: physicians, nurses, pharmacists, dentists, their office staff, lab workers, practicum students in clinical areas, as well as health workers on First Nations reserves and Metis settlements.

-Previously, shots have been available to front-line health workers, staff and residents in supportive living facilities, Albertans born in 1956 or earlier and First Nations, Inuit and Metis people born in 1971 or earlier.
+Previously, shots have been available to front-line health workers, staff and residents in supportive living facilities.

+For the Oxford-AstraZeneca vaccine, the province has lowered the minimum age to 40 from 55.
+For those living in the hot spots of Banff and Lake Louise as well as the Regional Municipality of Wood Buffalo, the age for AstraZeneca is 30.

+The Moderna vaccine is also available to Indigenous people in Wood Buffalo as young as 30.

 More than 250 pharmacies are offering immunizations.
-Ten physicians clinics across the province are also providing shots as part of a pilot project, which could be expanded in May.
+Ten physicians clinics across the province are also providing shots as part of a pilot project, which could be expanded this month.

-The province has also lowered the minimum age for the Oxford-AstraZeneca vaccine to 40 from 55.
+About 15,000 workers at 136 meat-packing plants across the province can also get shots at on-site clinics, pharmacies and health clinics.

-Alberta has said it is extending the time between the first dose and the second to four months -- although officials said Thursday some cancer patients will be able to book a second dose 21 to 28 days after their first.
+Alberta has said it is extending the time between the first dose and the second to four months.
+But some cancer patients are able to book a second dose 21 to 28 days after their first.

-Health Minister Tyler Shandro has said the province expects to offer all Albertans 18 and over a first dose of vaccine by the end of June.
+Health Minister Tyler Shandro has said the province expects to offer all Albertans 18 and over a first dose by the end of June.

 BRITISH COLUMBIA

-The province is lowering the eligibility age for people to register for COVID-19 vaccinations.
+The province has lowered the eligibility age for people to register for COVID-19 vaccinations.

-The Ministry of Health says more than 1.8 million people are eligible to register for vaccines this week through the province's Get Vaccinated program.
+The Ministry of Health says all adults over the age of 18 are now eligible to register for vaccines through the province's Get Vaccinated program.

-The ministry says people 40 and older were invited to register Monday as other age groups became free to sign up as the week progressed.
-Those 18 and older are able to register on Friday.

 Once registered, users receive a confirmation code.
 They then wait for an email, text or call telling them they're eligible and can book their vaccine appointment using that code.

+Health authorities are also targeting so-called hot spot communities that have been hardest hit by COVID-19 with dedicated clinics, which the provincial government says are using its "limited" supply of the Oxford-AstraZeneca vaccine.

-B.C. has joined other provinces in lowering the age for those eligible to receive the Oxford-AstraZeneca shot to 40.
+B.C. has lowered the age for those eligible to receive the AstraZeneca shot to 30, starting with those in `hot spot' communities and adding appointments at pharmacies as supplies improve.

 Firefighters, police and paramedics, meanwhile, are being vaccinated with the Pfizer-BioNTech and Moderna vaccines alongside staff at schools and childcare centres.